 Part of the controversy around Lamsa was his insistence the original bible was written in Syriac.
 Not Hebrew and Greek.
 His language.

 It’s what the Assyrian Church of the East had taught him as a child.
-The New Testament, they claimed, was originally written in Jesus’s language, Aramaic, by the Aramaic-speaking apostles.
-Paul spoke Aramaic too.
-Yeah, your
+Syriac was Jesus and Paul and the apostles’ language; why wouldn’t they write it in Syriac?
+True, your

-So, they reason, why would the Holy Spirit have all these teachings and letters be composed in Aramaic, translated into Greek, then re-translated back into Aramaic/Syriac?
+So, they reason, why would the Holy Spirit have all these teachings and letters be composed in Syriac, translated into Greek, then re-translated back into Syriac?
 Seems like unnecessary steps.
-Ones which’d cause confusion; if you’ve ever seen English translated into another language and back, you’ll see obvious errors creep into the language.
-And they’re pretty sure there are plenty of errors in the Greek New Testament; when they compare the Peshitta to the GNT, they’re pretty sure their bibles are right, and the Greek bibles are wrong.
+Ones which’d cause confusion; if you’ve ever seen English translated into another language then back, you’ll see obvious errors creep into the language.
+And they’re pretty sure there are plenty of errors in the Greek New Testament: When they compare the Peshitta to the GNT, they’re pretty sure their bibles are right, and the Greek bibles are wrong.

-So, they reason, the Greek bibles are translations of their bibles.
+So, they reason, Greek bibles are translations of their bibles.
 Not the other way round.
-Further, they claim the Hebrew Old Testament is also a translation of their bibles; they claim the Hebrew text was lost at some point in the past, and the rabbis were forced to re-translate it back into Hebrew, and they based it on the Peshitta instead of the Septuagint.
+Further, they claim the Hebrew Old Testament is also a translation of their bibles; they claim the Hebrew text was lost at some point in the past, and the rabbis were forced to re-translate it back into Hebrew, which they did from the Peshitta not the Septuagint.

 Lamsa was mighty vocal about his beliefs, and that’s why he got so much pushback from bible scholars, who knew he was full of beans.
 Does it invalidate his bible?
 Nah.
 It’s a good enough translation.
 Especially since it’s really a translation of a translation.